NixOS/nix.dev/source/tutorials/nix-language.md

 ## `inherit ...`

-One can assign attributes from variables that have the same name with `inherit`.
+With `inherit` one can assign existing names to attributes of the same name.
 It is for convenience to avoid repeating the same name multiple times.

 Example: